TabularEditor/TabularEditorDocs/te3/third-party-notices.md

 END-USER LICENSE AGREEMENT
 FOR ALL SOFTWARE DEVELOPMENT PRODUCT(S) INCLUDED IN THIS DISTRIBUTION

-IMPORTANT - PLEASE READ THIS END-USER LICENSE AGREEMENT (“AGREEMENT”) CAREFULLY BEFORE DOWNLOADING OR USING THE SOFTWARE DEVELOPMENT PRODUCT(S) INCLUDED IN THIS DISTRIBUTION/INSTALLATION.
+IMPORTANT - PLEASE READ THIS END-USER LICENSE AGREEMENT (â€œAGREEMENTâ€) CAREFULLY BEFORE DOWNLOADING OR USING THE SOFTWARE DEVELOPMENT PRODUCT(S) INCLUDED IN THIS DISTRIBUTION/INSTALLATION.

 This Developer Express Inc ("DEVEXPRESS") AGREEMENT constitutes a legally binding agreement between you or the business and/or entity which you represent ("You" or "LICENSEE") and DEVEXPRESS for all DEVEXPRESS products, frameworks, widgets, source code, demos, intermediate files, media, printed materials, and documentation ("SOFTWARE DEVELOPMENT PRODUCT(S)") included in this distribution/installation.